Muscular Dystrophy

 For people with MD the help of families, friends and carers is vital.
 Symptoms can vary and the need for support can change and increase over time.

-A person with MD may require support with:
+A person who has suffered from a stroke may require support with:

 For more information, questions, or assistance you can contact our NeuroAssist InfoLine on 1800 177 591 Monday – Friday between 8:30am – 5:00pm.
-You can also request a call back from one of our NeuroAssist team who will be in touch within 24 hours.
+You can also request a call back from our NeuroAssist team and expect a call within 24 hours.